jgranlun/jgranlun.github.io/README.md

 Various findings about the fascinating world of software test automation.

-## Robot Framework & Selenium
+## Robot Framework & Selenium, a.k.a the Webdriver option configuration hell
 *18.01.2018*

 I must admit that I am not that familiar (yet) with Selenium and HTML based UI testing in general.

-Here are some of the findings which I had whilst trying to automate the front end part of one of our products with Robot Framework and Selenium.

-I was using the following versions of Robot Libraries:
-- robotframework-selenium2library==1.8.0
-- robotframework-seleniumlibrary==3.3.0
-- selenium==3.141.0

-Webdriver and browser versions:
-- geckodriver 0.23.
-- Mozilla Firefox 61.0.1

-### How to configure the used Webdriver options
+Whilst trying to automate the "upload file" functionality found on one of our front-end web pages, I stumbled on a problem that was a show stopper and can be considered as a feature of the Mozilla Gecko webdriver (more on this later).

+To get around this problem (without switching back to using Google Chrome and chromedriver), I needed to configure one custom parameter to the Geckodriver options. *Can't be that hard, right?* Well - I didn't find it be that easy either.

-There seemed to be contradicting instructions on how one can configure options to the used webdriver, and the instructions differed depending on what webdriver was used.
+There seemed to be contradicting instructions floating on the Web on how one can configure options to the used webdriver, and the instructions differed depending on what webdriver was used.

 Also it seemed that no matter which instructions I followed, and whatever parameters I updated, there was no difference in the webdriver's behaviour.
 So clearly it seemed that I was configuring the parameters incorrectly and the webdriver was ignoring my custom parameter values.